cakephp/docs/en/development/sessions.rst

 * ``database`` - Use the built-in database sessions.
 See below for more information.
 * ``cache`` - Use the built-in cache sessions.
 See below for more information.

-The accepted values are:

-* defaults - either 'php', 'database', 'cache' or 'cake' as explained above.
-* handler - An array containing the handler configuration
-* ini - A list of php.ini directives to set before the session starts.
-* timeout - The time in minutes the session should stay active

 Session Handlers
 ----------------